Johnny Diesel and the Injectors

-Johnny Diesel & the Injectors is the eponymous debut album by Australian rock band Johnny Diesel & the Injectors, which was released in 1989.
+Johnny Diesel & the Injectors is the debut album by Australian rock band Johnny Diesel & the Injectors, which was released in 1989.
 The album peaked at number 2 on the ARIA singles chart and won two ARIA Music Awards.

 Background

 Johnny Diesel & the Injectors were formed in Perth in 1986 by Mark Lizotte p.k.a.
 Johnny Diesel on lead guitar and lead vocals, Bernie Bremond on saxophone and vocals, John "Tatt" Dalzell on bass guitar, George Dalstrom on guitar and John "Yak" Sherritt on drums.
 Without Dalstrom the group relocated to Sydney in September 1987.
 They supported Jimmy Barnes on his Freight Train Heart Tour during November.
 By mid-1988 they were signed to Chrysalis Records.
 The four-piece group recorded their debut album, Johnny Diesel & the Injectors, from August to September in Memphis, Tennessee with Terry Manning producing.

 Track listing

 all tracks written by Mark Lizotte except where noted.